AI Transport

 How do I stop AI chat sessions from timing out?

-Configure your WebSocket server to send ping frames at an interval shorter than the ALB timeout.
-A 50-second ping interval keeps connections alive, and below both the 60-second ALB default and Cloudflare's fixed 100-second limit on Free and Pro plans.
-Browsers respond to ping frames automatically with pong frames, so no client-side code is required.
+Configure your WebSocket server to send ping frames at a fixed interval below the shortest timeout on your path.
+A 50-second interval sits comfortably below both the AWS ALB 60-second default and Cloudflare's fixed 100-second limit on Free and Pro plans, with browsers responding automatically - no client-side code required.
 If your workload needs a longer window, raise the idle_timeout.timeout_seconds attribute in your ALB configuration; it is adjustable up to 4,000 seconds.

 What happens if a user disconnects during LLM streaming?